kyungjae-lee/engineers-notebook/real-time-operating-systems/context-switching.md

 * At this time, `pxCurrentTCB` will contain the TCB of the next task to run.
   1. First, get the address of the TOS of the task to be switched in.
 Copy the value of `pxTopOfStack` into the PSP register.
 (PSP initialization for the new task.)

-  2. Pop the registers R4-R11, R14 (from the stack to the processor core registers).
+  2. Pop the registers R4-R11, R14(LR) (from the stack to the processor core registers).
 (Restoring the context)

+     Note that the R14(LR) gets popped here again!
+Check out the corresponding part in the *Task Switching-Out Procedure* section above!

   3. Exception exit - Now PSP is pointing to the start address of the stack frame (R0-R3, R12, LR, PC, xPSR) which will be popped (from the stack to the processor core registers) automatically by the processor during the exception exit sequence.